 Hatua is currently supporting over 300 young people through secondary education.
 This number will continue to grow.

 In addition to the direct support we offer individual students, we have established additional activities in Nairobi.
 We are working to engage children, parents and schools on how Hatua can help more children into further education and bring hope to their communities.
 Hatua graduates are able to student teach in the Hatua primary schools immediately after qualification for University and they also receive basic training so they can prepare for their university courses and look for employment.

 We want to continue to make a real difference to children’s lives.

 Our ultimate goal is for Hatua to be run by people whose education it has funded.
-The first group of Hatua scholars will graduate from university in 2019 and we hope to turn the charity over to them shortly after.
+The first group of Hatua scholars will graduate from university in the next few years and we hope to turn the charity over to them shortly thereafter.
 Hatua graduates and our network of volunteers would then work in partnership to set ten year plans and targets for operations across different regions and countries.